Greek Life Expansion Policy

 Baylor University and the Department of Student Activities reserve the right to change the policies, procedures, rules, regulations, and information at any time.
 Changes will become effective at the time they are approved by the Vice President for Student Life.

 The Greek Letter Expansion Committee (Expansion Committee) shall manage the initial consideration of matters pertaining to the expansion of councils and/or chapters into the Greek Community at Baylor University.

-The Expansion Committee will consist of the Director of Student Activities, Assistant Director of Greek Life, Senior Coordinators of Greek Life, Associate Director of Student Activities for Student Involvement, two student representatives from each council (one executive board member and one at large member), and Graduate Apprentices for Greek Life.
-The Assistant Director of Student Activities for Greek Life will serve as the chairperson of the committee.
+The Expansion Committee will consist of the Senior Director of Student Activities, Assistant Director of Student Involvement for Fraternity and Sorority Life, Senior Coordinators of Greek Life, Associate Director of Student Activities for Student Involvement, two student representatives from each council (one executive board member and one at large member).
+The Assistant Director of Student Involvement for Fraternity and Sorority Life will serve as the chairperson of the committee.